Tell Ur Girlfriend

 "Tell Ur Girlfriend" is a song recorded by American rapper and singer Lay Bankz.
-It was released through Artist Partner Group on February 7, 2024, as the lead single from her debut studio album, After 7 (2024).
+It was released through Artist Partner Group on February 7, 2024, as the second single from her debut studio album, After 7 (2024).
 Atia Boggs and Johnny Goldstein co-wrote the R&B and synth-pop song with hip hop and dance elements, in which Bankz sings and raps over a Philly club-inspired beat about asking a lover with a girlfriend to tell her about their affair.
 The song topped the TikTok Billboard Top 50 chart for three weeks starting in April 2024.

 A dance trend on TikTok using the song brought it success on streaming platforms; its high streaming numbers led to its appearance on the Billboard Hot 100, where it peaked at number 58.
 Elsewhere, it peaked at number 33 in Canada and at number 15 in the United Kingdom.
 She performed the song at Rolling Loud California 2024 on March 15, 2024.
 The official video premiered on Bankz' YouTube channel on April 23, 2024, and features Bankz dancing in a hair salon to the song.

 Background and release

 Johnny Goldstein co-wrote and produced "Tell Ur Girlfriend" along with Lay Bankz and Atia Boggs.

 Before releasing "Tell Ur Girlfriend", rapper Lay Bankz released her first single through Artist Partner Group, "Left Cheek (Doo Doo Blick)", in 2022; her debut extended play (EP), Now You See Me, in August 2023; and her single "Ick", which was used in over 200 thousand videos on TikTok by 2024.
-"Tell Ur Girlfriend" was co-written by Bankz with songwriters Atia Boggs and Johnny Goldstein and released as the lead single from Lay Bankz's debut studio album After 7, on February 7, 2024.
+"Tell Ur Girlfriend" was co-written by Bankz with songwriters Atia Boggs and Johnny Goldstein and released as the second single from Lay Bankz's debut studio album After 7, on February 7, 2024.
 The song first found popularity on TikTok in March 2024 due to a dance trend created by user @who.is.ga6y and popularized by user @laurieluna13, leading to an uptick in streams for the song.
 By April 2024, the song had been used in over millions of videos on the platform.
 A music video for "Tell Ur Girlfriend" was filmed in Bankz's hometown of Philadelphia.
 Another TikTok trend associated with the song focused on her appearance in the video.
 The official video premiered on Bankz' YouTube channel on April 23, 2024, and features Bankz dancing in a hair salon to the song.
 As of June 17, 2024 it has over 10 million views.